 If you are feeling more adventurous take a trip up to Nickel Plate Nordic Centre and go snowshoeing on the mountain trails (shuttle bus services are available).

 Warm up to Winter

 The last thing that you’ll want to do in Penticton is hibernate.
 With so much to do, you’ll find yourself falling in love with winter again.

-Enjoy an evening at the theatre courtesy of the the Many Hats Theatre Company.
-Try your luck at Lake City Casino or get your dab on with a game of bingo at Playtime Gaming Penticton.
+Enjoy an evening at the theatre courtesy of the the Many Hats Theatre Company or try your luck at Cascades Casino.
 Take in a hockey game or sit down to a delicious meal followed by a movie at the Landmark Cinema.

 You may also be surprised to learn that several wineries remain open throughout the winter months for tours and tastings.
 Drop in and learn about the art of Icewine making.

 Penticton & Wine Country offers a wealth of accommodation options to suit any budget click here to find out more.